luatil/100-days-of-cuda/README.md

 Wrote a simple matmul kernel.
 Only tested it with a simple 256x256 square matrix.

+### Day 03

+Wrote a color inversion kernel.
+Implemented simple CLI program that reads input and output filenames and inverts the input image to the output image.

+Based on LeetGPU Color Inversion challenge.

+Uses `stb_image.h` and `stb_image_write.h` for image reading and writing.

 ## Notes

 ## Compiling directly to ptx